pydanny/pydanny.com/blog/posts2012/2012-10-14-la-open-source-5.md

 don't want unnecessary distractions.

 On the other hand, if you want to help sponsor we mention you on the official event description, in social media and many other perks.
-Please contact us at <sponsors@laopensource.org>.
+To bad this event occured years ago.

 In addition, we're considering future events that mix in business into our efforts.
 If you're interested in that sort of thing then stay tuned